CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 2. Open the Colab notebook using [this link](https://colab.research.google.com/drive/18ppvk_XiZZ3OyqiKmOaEtk_u3fm_D5NZ?authuser=1#scrollTo=7523ca64-678a-453f-8d3a-4a7b86eda972).
 Click on File --> Save as a copy in Drive to create your own copy that you will work on.
 Only one team member needs to do this, and the team should collaborate using this notebook.

 3. Click on Share and make sure the Colab notebook is **editable** by anyone in Carnegie Mellon University.
-You will submit a link to this notebook on Gradescope.

 Now, you should be ready to experiment with chat-bison!
 Follow the instructions in the notebook through the end of the Basic LLM Experiment.